How MASH can help you

 The Mathematics Resources Centre (MASH) provides help with any statistical problems that you might have with project work, field studies and research.
 This includes:

-Since statistical project work is often complex, when you first work with MASH you'll be asked to make a preliminary triage appointment with one of the team.
-The purpose of this initial appointment is to clarify information about your project and the statistical elements with which you would like help.
-The appointment will result in one or more of the following:
+Since statistical project work is often complex, when you first work with MASH it is best to attend the Project Statistics Drop-in.
+The purpose of this initial drop-in is to clarify information about your project and the statistical elements with which you would like help.
+This initial conversation will then provide one of the following:

-• Permission to bring some or all queries relating to your project to the MASH drop-in and the offer of the next available place in the statistics queue at a drop-in, this may be the same day
+- Permission to bring some or all queries relating to your project to one of the MASH drop-ins

-Please note that if you attend the drop-in with a project work query, without previously attending a preliminary triage appointment, it is possible that your query will be too complex or lengthy for us to deal with.
-If this is the case you will be advised how to book an appointment.
+Please note that if you attend the General MASH Drop-in with a project work query, without previously attending the Project Statistics Drop-in, it is possible that your query will be too complex or lengthy for us to deal with.

 You can book specialist statistics advice appointments via the specialist advice calendar.
-You will only be able to see appointments in this calendar if you have been given this access following a preliminary triage appointment.
+You will only be able to see appointments in this calendar if you have been given this access by a member of the drop-in team.

 Who this service is for